flows-network/github-pr-summary/README.md

 For this flow function, we need to configue two integrations.

-1. Click on the "Connect" or "+ Add new authentication" button to add your OpenAI API key.
-You could paste your OpenAI API key here and then give it a name. **Note**  the name here must match the name in the `openai_key_name` environment variable.
+1. Click on the "Connect" or "+ Add new authentication" button to add your OpenAI API key.taz

 <img width="758" alt="image" src="https://user-images.githubusercontent.com/45785633/222973214-ecd052dc-72c2-4711-90ec-db1ec9d5f24e.png">